reedes/vim-quotable/README.markdown

 > “Extending Vim to better support ‘typographic’ quote characters.” —Me

-While Vim is renown for its text editing capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
+While Vim is renown for its text manipulation capabilities, it nevertheless retains a bias towards ASCII that stretches back to its vi roots on Unix.
 This can limit the appeal of this powerful editor for those who prefer typographic characters like “curly quotes” over "straight quotes" in the prose or documentation they write.